Sexual Assault Prevention & Postvention

-Let the person be in control of her or his own decisions.
+Let the person be in control of their own decisions.
 Support these decisions.

-Tell him/her over and over again that the assault was not his/her fault.
+Tell them over and over again that the assault was not their fault.

-Tell her or him that no matter what he she or he did when the rape happened, she or he acted in the best manner she or he could.
+Tell them that no matter what they did when the assault happened, they acted in the best manner they could.

-Ask the survivor how she/he wants to be treated, especially when doing anything that may violate her/his personal space.
+Ask the survivor how they want to be treated, especially when doing anything that may violate their personal space.

 Be a good listener.
 Be non-judgmental and non-blaming.

-Assist her/him in getting the help she/he wants and needs.
+Assist them in getting the help they want and need.

 What NOT TO DO:

-Don't give advice or try to tell her/him what to do.
+Don't give advice or try to tell them what to do.

-Don't tell him/her what you would have done.
+Don't tell them what you would have done.

-Don't ask why she/he didn't scream, fight, etc. This is blaming.
+Don't ask why they didn't scream, fight, etc. This is blaming.

-Don't ask her or him what they did to "lead him on."
+Don't ask them what they did to "lead him/her on."

 Don't spread gossip to friends about "what happened."

-Don't expect her/him to "get back to normal" right away.
+Don't expect them to "get back to normal" right away.